Allan-N/ASL-Install/README.md

 ### This project was [originally] focused on the steps needed to build, install, and configure an AllStarLink node running on a virtual machine [VM] in the cloud.

-### That focus has not precluded efforts to manage other deployments (e.g. a DELL Wyse 3040 and Raspberry Pi running Debian).
+### That focus has not precluded efforts to support other deployments (e.g. a DELL Wyse 3040 and Raspberry Pi running Debian).

 ## Target Operating System(s)